-The curriculum is enhanced through other learning opportunities, such as enrichment electives, Adventure-Based Learning, The Arts, Service Learning and cross curricular activities.
-Subjects are linked through a common theme or topic for each term, with an overall project or outcome attached to incorporate cross curricular areas such as, The Arts, Technologies, and HASS, in an attempt to promote continuous engagement and supporting student learning needs.
+The curriculum is enhanced through multiple learning opportunities, such as enrichment electives, Adventure-Based Learning, The Arts, Service Learning, Social Emotional Learning and cross curricular activities.
+Subjects are linked through a common theme or topic for each term, with an overall project or outcome attached to incorporate cross curricular areas such as, The Arts, Technologies, and HASS, in an attempt to promote continuous engagement and success, whilst supporting students' individual interests and needs.
+Below are examples of the additional engagement strategies used within the college.